hughchaozhang/codebase-to-knowledge-engine/README.md

-# Codebase to Knowledge Engine
+# Codebase to Course

-A Claude Code skill that turns any codebase into:
+A Claude Code skill that turns any codebase into a beautiful, interactive single-page HTML course.
-• executive walkthrough
-• onboarding course
-• architecture deep dive
-• feature learning path
-• 30-minute repo explainer
-• a beautiful, interactive single-page HTML course.

 Point it at a repo.
 Get back a stunning, self-contained course that teaches how the code works — with scroll-based navigation, animated visualizations, embedded quizzes, and code-with-plain-English side-by-side translations.